otagobioinformaticsspringschool/2024/_includes/schedule_day2.md

 TBA | Social activity
 TBA | Dinner

-There will be an optional social activity followed by a dinner at Filidelphios for those who wish to join in.
+There will be an optional social activity followed by a dinner for those who wish to join in.
 Dinner is pay your own way.